Combining high-z galaxy luminosity functions with Bayesian evidence: The non-ionizing Luminosity function at high redshift

 \subsection{Analytic model}

 The analytic model, $\mathcal{M}$, used in this study is the same as in \cite{Park18}.
-This model characterizes UV LFs using five, fairly empirical parameters.
+This model characterizes UV LFs using four, fairly empirical parameters.
 It is physically motivated in the sense that it scales the LF from the halo mass function (HMF), assuming power-law scalings.
-Specifically, the typical stellar mass, $M_\ast$, of galaxies residing in halos of total mass, $M_{\rm h}$, is assumed to (on average) follow a power-law with arbitrary amplitude and power law index (c.f. \citealt{Behroozi2013, Behroozi2015}) :
+Specifically, the typical stellar mass, $M_\ast$, of galaxies residing in halos of total mass, $M_{\rm h}$, is assumed to (on average) follow a power-law with arbitrary amplitude and power law index (see \citealt{Behroozi2013, Behroozi2015}) :

 The typical star formation rate (SFR) in a given halo mass bin is taken to be the total stellar mass divided by some fraction of the Hubble time:

 The SFR is then converted to a UV luminosity assuming a simple conversion factor: